Competition: The Sunday Times Audible Short Story Award

 6.11 There is no alternative to the prize stated and the prize is not transferable and no part or parts of the prize may be substituted for other benefits, items or additions.

-6.13 TNL reserves the right at any time to cancel, modify or supersede the Award (including altering prizes) if, in their sole discretion, the Award is not capable of being conducted as specified.
+6.13 TNL reserves the right at any time to cancel, modify or supersede the Award (including altering prizes) if, at its sole discretion, the Award is not capable of being conducted as specified.
 TNL reserves the right to substitute a prize of equal value in the event that circumstances beyond their control make this unavoidable or such other reasons as TNL may deem reasonable.

-6.14 The promoter of this Award is TNL, publisher of The Sunday Times (address below).
+6.14 The promoter of this Award is TNL.

 6.15 By entering, all eligible entrants agree to abide by each and all these Terms and Conditions.
 TNL reserves the right, with or without cause, to exclude entrants and withhold prizes for violating any of these terms and conditions.
 TNL reserves the right to amend these Terms and Conditions.
 Any amendments will be published on the Award website www.shortstoryaward.co.uk.
 It is the responsibility of the entrant to check for any changes to the Terms and Conditions.